-I have safely traveled to El Salvador, a country that has the second highest intentional homicide rate in the world.
-I have been to Guatemala, which is also part of the top 10 and I am convinced that I was safe there and that I could safely return to both countries, where crimes are mostly committed by locals, against locals.
-On the other hand, I feel Pakistan would be a safe travel option for me at the moment… yet Pakistan’s murder rate is similar to Argentina, a country that doesn’t exactly come to mind when you think of unsafe places!
+I have safely traveled to El Salvador, a country that has the second-highest intentional homicide rate in the world.
+I have been to Guatemala, also part of the top 10.
+Still convinced that I was safe there and that I could safely return to both countries.
+Why?
+Because crimes are mostly committed by locals, against locals.
+On the other hand, I feel Pakistan wouldn’t be a safe travel option for me at the moment… Yet Pakistan’s murder rate is similar to Argentina, a country that doesn’t exactly come to mind when you think of unsafe places!

 It’s true that it can be unsafe to walk alone in the streets of a foreign city at night;